Funded Partnerships

 Our partnership with the Connecticut Heritage Foundation and Conservation ConneCTion supports the Collections Assessment Grant Program, which provides small and mid-sized museums with a free assessment of their museum or archive collections.
 Grant recipients receive a half-day site visit from a museum curator or archivist who will examine collections on exhibit, in storage, and policies and procedures related to collection care and management and provide a written report.
 Every assessment report will include a prioritized list of recommendations for improving the care and management of collections.

-Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Historical Society
+Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Museum of Culture and History (CTM)

-Funding for this partnership will expand the capacity of the Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Historical Society (CHS) to better serve diverse cultural communities throughout the state.
-This will be accomplished through increased community-informed consultation, in-depth cultural instruction within communities, community-led projects and collaboration, and open access to a growing catalog of digital assets in the CCHAP archive of materials at the CHS.
+Funding for this partnership will expand the capacity of the Connecticut Cultural Heritage Arts Program (CCHAP) at the Connecticut Museum of Culture and History (CTM) to better serve diverse cultural communities throughout the state.
+This will be accomplished through increased community-informed consultation, in-depth cultural instruction within communities, community-led projects and collaboration, and open access to a growing catalog of digital assets in the CCHAP archive of materials at the CTM.

 Connecticut Digital Archive